cwRichardKim/RKDropdownAlert/README.md

 RKDropdownAlert
 ======================

-an extremely simple (and customizeable) alert alternative based on Facebook's app Slingshot
+an extremely simple (and customizeable) alert alternative based on Facebook's app Slingshot, and inspiration from SVProgressHUD (yes, it's just as easy to use as SV)

 ##Updates, Questions, and Requests
 [twitter](https://twitter.com/cwRichardKim) <--- I am a very light twitterer, so I wont spam you